Averyy/esphome-custom-components/README.md

 ## HLK LD2413

-A high-precision liquid level detection sensor using 24GHz millimeter wave radar technology with a detection range of 0.15m to 10.5m and accuracy of ±3mm under optimal conditions.
+A budget precision liquid level detection sensor using 24GHz millimeter wave radar technology with a detection range of 0.15m to 10.5m and accuracy of ±3mm under optimal conditions.
 The component enforces all datasheet constraints, including detection range (150mm-10500mm) and report cycle timing (50ms-1000ms).

-This UART component provides support for this advanced mmWave distance sensing product.
-I developed it specifically for measuring water levels in an underground cistern where traditional ultrasonic sensors struggled with winter temperature variations, darkness, and humidity.
-The mmWave technology offers superior reliability in challenging environments.

-Note that LD2413 is very picky about surroundings and reflections.
-Enclosures or electronics too close to it can cause it to not provide any readings (or provide inaccurate ones).
+The LD2413 is very picky about surroundings and reflections.
+Enclosures or electronics too close to it can cause it to not provide any readings (or provide wildy inaccurate ones).
 Always test it solo first to help narrow down any issues.

 ### Installation